 TRYING 2020 FOR HICKMAN

-The 2020 British Superbike Championship was once again a hard-fought affair with Josh Brookes, who remains the fastest ever Australian to lap the Isle of Man TT Course, coming out on top but for outright TT lap record holder, Peter Hickman, it was a much more challenging season.
+The 2020 British Superbike Championship was hard-fought with Josh Brookes coming out on top but for Peter Hickman, it was a more challenging season.

 Having finished in the top six of the Championship for the last three years, which included a career best of fourth in 2018, the Smiths Racing rider was hoping for more of the same this time around on the Global Robots branded BMW but right from the word go, just finishing inside the top ten was proving difficult.